-Title of Term and Condition Language/Description Use of DHS Seal The recipient will utilize the DHS/FEMA seal and Design Standards when producing training course materials, aids, or other products funded through this award.
+Language/Description The recipient will use the DHS/FEMA seal and Design Standards when producing training course materials, aids, or other products funded through this award.
 Any use of the DHS/FEMA seal not addressed by these standards requires preauthorization and approval by NTED.
-Assessments and The recipient agrees to cooperate with any assessments, national Data Collection evaluation efforts, information, or data collection requests, including, but not limited to, the provision of any information required for the assessment or evaluation of any activities within this Agreement.
-Program Authority The recipient acknowledges that DHS/FEMA reserves a royalty-free, non-exclusive and irrevocable license to reproduce, publish, or otherwise use, and authorize others to use, for Federal government purposes: 1) the copyright in any work developed under an award or sub-award; and 2) any rights of copyright to which a recipient or subrecipient purchases ownership with Federal support.
-Learning The recipient agrees that any learning management, learning content, Management/Content content management systems, browser or computer-based training System Requirements employed by the recipient will be standards-based, meeting Section 508 accessibility requirements of the Rehabilitation Act Amendments of 1998, 29 U.S.C.
+The recipient agrees to cooperate with any assessments, national evaluation efforts, information, or data collection requests, including, but not limited to, the provision of any information required for the assessment or evaluation of any activities within this Agreement.
+The recipient acknowledges that DHS/FEMA reserves a royalty-free, non-exclusive and irrevocable license to reproduce, publish, or otherwise use, and authorize others to use, for Federal government purposes: 1) the copyright in any work developed under an award or sub-award; and 2) any rights of copyright to which a recipient or subrecipient purchases ownership with Federal support.
+The recipient agrees that any learning management, learning content, content management systems, browser or computer-based training employed by the recipient will be standards-based, meeting Section 508 accessibility requirements of the Rehabilitation Act Amendments of 1998, 29 U.S.C.
 794(d), and the Architectural and Transportation Barriers Compliance Board Electronic and Information Technology (EIT) Accessibility Standards (36 C.F.R.
 Part 1194).
 Systems employed by the recipient will also support content interoperability specifications and standards such as Sharable Content Object Reference Model (SCORM), and ensure compatibility with industry standard relational database management systems (such as Oracle, Microsoft SQL Server, and IBM DB2).
 The recipient further agrees that any procurement of learning management, learning content management, or content management systems used by the recipient will be commercial-off-the-shelf (COTS) or open source software (OSS).
 Proprietary systems may not be procured, and functional customization of COTS products is discouraged.
-The recipient shall ensure that any data related to NTED program development, training content, and training delivery, or evaluation maintained in such a system is provided to NTED in interoperable formats in keeping with NTED specifications.
-11120 Specifications.
+The recipient shall ensure that any data related to NTED program development, training content, and training delivery, or evaluation maintained in such a system is provided to NTED in interoperable formats in keeping with